kesac/Syllabore/README.md

     }
 }
 ```
-A syllabore file defines valid vowels, consonants, character sequences, invalid patterns, and sequence frequency.
-Here is an example XML file that corresponds to the *StandaloneSyllableProvider* and *StandaloneNameValidator*:
+A syllabore XML file defines valid vowels, consonants, character sequences, invalid patterns, and sequence frequency.
+Here is an example XML file that corresponds to the *DefaultSyllableProvider* implementation, but also checks for awkward letter sequences and name endings:
 ```xml
 <syllabore>
   <define name="BasicNameGenerator">